-A variety of (one-level and multi-level) preconditioners can be obtained by a suitable setting of the preconditioner parameters.
-These parameters can be logically divided into four groups, i.e. parameters defining
+A variety of (one-level and multi-level) preconditioners can be obtained by a suitable

-- 1. the type of multi-level preconditioner;

-- 2. the one-level preconditioner used as smoother;

-- 3. the aggregation algorithm;

-4. the coarse-space correction at the coarsest level.
+- 1. the type of multi-level preconditioner; - 2. the one-level preconditioner used as smoother; - 3. the aggregation algorithm; - 4. the coarse-space correction at the coarsest level.